 Board of Trustees

-Stephanie Hartung is a Professor of Law at Suffolk University Law School.
-She was a Deputy Public Defender in the Alameda County Office of the Public Defender in California for seven years.
+Stephanie Roberts Hartung teaches in the first-year Legal Skills in Social Context program at Northeastern University.
+Before joining Northeastern, she taught Legal Practice Skills and an array of courses relating to criminal appellate procedure and wrongful convictions at Suffolk University Law School for faculty for 13 years.
+Before she began teaching, Stephanie was a Deputy Public Defender in the Alameda County Office of the Public Defender in California for seven years.
 Her work included supervising misdemeanor law and motion practice as well as representing indigent clients charged with felonies at jury trials.
 Prior to joining the Public Defender’s Office she was a superior court law clerk for the State of Alaska Court System.

 Dennis Maher was exonerated by DNA testing in 2003, after he was convicted of sexual assault and spent 19 years in prison.
 In 1983, Dennis was an Army sergeant assigned to Fort Devens and was arrested because he was wearing a red hoodie similar to the one worn by the actual perpetrator.
 His conviction was based on severely flawed eyewitness identification protocols.
 Once when asked how he saw his future, Dennis said that he would ultimately be exonerated by DNA evidence, start work two months after his release, get married and have children.
 Two months after his release Dennis was hired as a diesel mechanic for a local company, fell in love with and married Melissa and lives with her and their two children, Josh and Aliza.